Dale-Heron/FplStatsSsr/README.md

 # FplStatsSsr

-FplStatsSsr is a C# Blazor ServerSideRender web application that allows the latest Fantasy Premier League player data to be sorted and filtered.
+FplStatsSsr is a C# Blazor [Server-Side Render](https://blazor-university.com/overview/blazor-hosting-models/) web application that allows the latest Fantasy Premier League player data to be sorted and filtered.

 This webapp grabs the latest player data from [here]("https://fantasy.premierleague.com/api/bootstrap-static/") and makes it easy to search and filter.